davidinfosec/SSH-bible-verse/README.md

 # SSH-bible-verse
 Random bible verse on SSH connection

-Certainly!
-Below is a guide and a sample installation script that will:

 1. Clone the Bible content from a GitHub repository to `/opt/bible`.
 2. Install a script that displays a random Bible verse to `/etc/profile.d` and ensures it's executable.
 3. Make necessary preparations for running the script automatically upon SSH login.